mcpython4-coding/Documentation/mcpython/common/world/World.md

                 variable c

+                variable c

                         variable chunk

         function cleanup(self, remove_dims=False, filename=None)

-            will clean up the world
+            Will clean up the world
             :param remove_dims: if dimensions should be cleared
             :param filename: the new filename if it changes
             todo: make split up into smaller functions